 Several saliva-based tests also received FDA approvals and authorizations, making sample collection easier and less invasive compared with traditional nasopharyngeal swabbing.
 Among these are the SalivaDirect test that the NBA used to routinely test its players, as well as tests by Phosphorus Diagnostics LLC and RUCDR Infinite Biologics, a unit at the Rutgers Clinical Genomics Laboratory at Rutgers University.

 The two FDA-authorized COVID-19 vaccines themselves are based on novel mRNA technologies that have not been employed for any approved vaccine for any other disease to-date.
-The pandemic helped accelerate the development of mRNA vaccines in record time, ten months to be exact.
+The pandemic helped accelerate the development of mRNA vaccines in record time.

 While this was an exciting development, some still remain cautiously optimistic.
 Dr. Omer says, “Addressing an acute need in a pandemic and leveraging the best and latest approach to do that will, by definition, be new.
 So how do you deal with that and how do you mitigate some of the circumstances that arise when cutting edge technology is used?”